13 May 2025

 How are life insurance premiums calculated?

-Before you take out life insurance, you may hear the word ‘premiums’ and wonder what this means.
+When you research the cost of life insurance, you may hear the word ‘premiums’ and wonder what this means.
 So, what is a life insurance premium and how are life insurance costs calculated?
-To help you get the protection you need, let’s take a look at some of the factors that affect life insurance premiums.
+To help you get the protection you need, let’s take a look at some of the factors that affect life insurance rates.

 How are life insurance premiums calculated?